daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 $ git push heroku master
 ```

-You can see your app live at *http://&lt;app_name&gt;.herokuapp.com*, in my case it is http://newedenfaces.herokuapp.com.
+You should now be able to see your app live at *http://&lt;app_name&gt;.herokuapp.com*.

 ## Step 20.
 Additional Resources

-Below is a list of resources that I found interesting or helpful during my own learning process.
+Below is a list of resources that I found interesting and/or helpful during my own learning phase of React, Flux and ES6.

 Link | Description
 ---- | -----------